 Tip #3.
 Proofread Thoroughly

 Accepting a job offer is a life-changing decision and needs you to give it serious thought.
-It is better to take time rather than making a decision in haste.
+It is better to take time rather than deciding in haste.
 Evaluate the offer, take time to assess yourself and ask questions before replying with a ‘yes’ or a ‘no’.

-Sending a job offer acceptance letter will reinforce your professional approach and give you an opportunity to confirm things at your end.
+Sending a job offer acceptance letter will reinforce your professional approach and allows you to confirm things at your end.
 So, do it wisely.